Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 For listed companies, stakebuilding is mainly regulated as follows:

-- Article 20 of the Federal Act on Stock Exchanges and Securities Trading requires that the target and the relevant stock exchanges be notified of any purchases and sales of participation rights that reach, exceed or fall short of 3%, 5%, 10%, 15%, 20%, 25%, 33.3%, 50% or 66.6% of the voting rights (whether exercisable or not).
+- Article 120 of the Financial Market Infrastructure Act requires that the target and the relevant stock exchanges be notified of any purchases and sales of participation rights that reach, exceed or fall short of 3%, 5%, 10%, 15%, 20%, 25%, 33.3%, 50% or 66.6% of the voting rights (whether exercisable or not).

-- Article 32 of the Federal Act on Stock Exchanges and Securities Trading provides that the purchase of shares equal to or more than 33.3% of the voting rights of the target triggers the obligation to make a public takeover bid for all listed shares of the target (unless the target has specifically opted out of this provision).
+- Article 135 of the Financial Market Infrastructure Act provides that the purchase of shares equal to or more than 33.3% of the voting rights of the target triggers the obligation to make a public takeover bid for all listed shares of the target (unless the target has specifically opted out of this provision).

 Click here to view the full article.